wehlutyk/thesis/content/4-discussion.md

   "The charge of embezzlement again, the charge has gone."
 \end{nquote}

-In this case, the "against" $\rightarrow$ "again" replacement operated in the first transformation leads the following subject to interpret the sentence quite differently, making an larger change.
+In this case, the "against" $\rightarrow$ "again" replacement operated in the first transformation leads the following subject to interpret the sentence quite differently, making a larger change.
 This behaviour is far from systematic, as many times such small errors are corrected by later subjects.
 Consider for instance the following error made by a subject in Experiment 2: